skulptur/data-fns/README.md

 ## `data-fns`

-Utility functions for working with array data.
-The motivation to write this is usage in creative coding but the functions are generic and useful in many contexts.
+This library provides utility functions for working with array data that are useful in many contexts, including creative coding.
+It offers generic functions that perform common operations such as offsetting an array, generating an array based on a callback function, and chunking an array according to a pattern.

 ## Get started